 The story of Cīrava airfield

-Cīravas airfield (ICAO: EVIA) is an uncertified airfield in Cīravas parish of Aizpute district.
-Built on the banks of the Durbes river, 2 km from the center of Cīrava village.
-The airfield has two runways: an 800 m long and 20 m wide concrete runway and an 800 m long grass runway parallel to it.
-In 1939, according to the terms of the base agreement, a contingent of the USSR troops started the construction of a military airfield in Cīrava.
-During the Second World War, the airfield was used until 4-5 of 1945. used by the German Luftwaffe for May.
+Cīravas Airfield (ICAO: EVIA) is an uncertified airfield in Cīravas parish, Aizpute municipality.
+Built on the banks of the Durbe River, 2 km from the center of the village of Cīravas.
+The airfield has two runways: an 800 m long and 20 m wide concrete runway and a parallel 800 m long grass runway.
+According to the terms of the bases agreement, the USSR military contingent in Cīrava began construction of a military airfield in 1939.
+During World War II, the airfield was used by the German Luftwaffe until May 4-5, 1945.

 After the end of the war, it was used as a DOSAAF airfield, where the Kurzeme Aviation Club named after Yuri Gagarin operated, whose activities were mostly related to gliding.

-Today, the airfield is used by "Kurzemes Avioklubs" for recreational flights with motor gliders and parachuting activities.
+Nowadays, the airfield is used by the "Kurzemes Avioklubs" for recreational flights with motor gliders and parachuting lessons.

 Storyteller: Aizputes TIC; Wrote down this story: Jana Kalve